-As remarked in \cite{vigliettaSOD}, the visibility map from a viewpoint $p$ satisfies axioms A1, A2, A3, provided that $p$ does not see any vertex of $\mathcal P$ and is in ``general position'' w.r.t. $\mathcal{P}$, i.e., no ray emanating from $p$ intersects the interior of more than two distinct edges of $\mathcal{P}$.
-However, this general-position assumption is not an essential one, and it can be removed at the cost of modifying axiom A1 as follows (by \emph{great semicircle} we mean an arc consisting of half of a great circle on the unit sphere): \begin{itemize} \item[(A1')] Each arc is shorter than a great semicircle, and any two arcs are internally disjoint. \end{itemize}

-In the following, we will assume SODs to satisfy axioms A1', A2, A3 instead of A1, A2, A3.
-The only difference from the SODs in \cite{vigliettaSOD} is that now two arcs are allowed to share an endpoint, provided that such an endpoint is in the interior of a third arc.
-With this modification, the visibility map from any arbitrarily located viewpoint $p$ that does not see any vertex of $\mathcal P$ is indeed a SOD.
+It is shown in~\cite{vigliettaSOD} that the visibility map from any arbitrarily located viewpoint $p$ that does not see any vertex of $\mathcal P$ is indeed a SOD.
 (Incidentally, it is known that not every SOD is a visibility map~\cite{KT22}.)

-It is straightforward to verify that all the results established in \cite{vigliettaSOD} hold for our ``generalized SODs'' as well, with essentially the same proofs.
-We summarize some of these results below: \begin{theorem} The following statements hold for every SOD $\mathcal S$. \begin{itemize} \item[(1)] No two arcs of $\mathcal S$ feed into each other. \item[(2)] The union of all the arcs of $\mathcal S$ is a connected set. \item[(3)] If $\mathcal S$ has $n$ arcs, it partitions the sphere into $n + 2$ spherically convex regions. \item[(4)] The relative interior of any great semicircle intersects some arc of $\mathcal S$. \end{itemize} \end{theorem}
+We summarize some other basic results from~\cite{vigliettaSOD}: \begin{theorem} The following statements hold for every SOD $\mathcal S$. \begin{itemize} \item[(1)] No two arcs of $\mathcal S$ feed into each other. \item[(2)] The union of all the arcs of $\mathcal S$ is a connected set. \item[(3)] If $\mathcal S$ has $n$ arcs, it partitions the sphere into $n + 2$ spherically convex regions. \item[(4)] The relative interior of any great semicircle intersects some arc of $\mathcal S$. \end{itemize} \end{theorem}